-A variety of services and facilities can provide help that allows people to stay active and
+A variety of services and facilities can give help that lets people stay active and

 The key to successful long-term care is planning.
 To get started:

-Talk with your doctor or another health care professional if you're
+Talk with your health care provider or another health care professional if you're

 Needing more care

 may not be enough.
 If you need a lot of help with everyday activities, you may need